abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 monastic community to contribute a great deal of work and service.
 That’s a big part of his teachings.
 But how well does it fit with our practice here?
-When we are away from our *kuṭis*, many of us carry with us the desire to return there right away and continue our formal practice of sitting and walking meditation.
+When we are away from our *kuṭis*, many of us carry with us the desire to return to our *kuṭis* right away and continue our formal practice of sitting and walking meditation.
 Suppose a senior monk tells us that the monastery just received a very large shipment of books, and that we’ll need to help out with that as soon as the meal ends until eight o’clock at night.
 What would be our internal response?

 As monastics, we’re to set our intention toward staying aware of the present moment and letting go of our attachments to the future and past.